 NATIONAL SYSTEM ADMINISTRATOR APPRECIATION DAY

-There are some geek and Internet culture businesses, like ThinkGeek and CafePress, that honor this holiday with special product offerings, discounts and contests and various folk songs have been written to commemorate System Administrator Day.
-E-cards are available to be sent to celebrate this special occasion.
+Some geek and Internet culture businesses, like ThinkGeek and CafePress, honor the holiday with unique product offerings, discounts, and contests.
+Since system administrators love being serenaded, various folk songs dedicated to the IT specialist commemorate the day.
+Comparatively, e-cards are also available to send to your favorite administrator.

-This holiday has been recognized and has been promoted by many IT professional organizations, the League of Professional System Administrators and Sage/Usenix.
+Many IT professional organizations recognize and promote the day, including the League of Professional System Administrators and Sage/Usenix.

-National System Administrator Appreciation Day was created by Ted Kekatos.
-Kekatos was inspired by a Hewlett-Packard magazine advertisement in which a system administrator was given flowers and fruit baskets by grateful co-workers as a ‘thank-you’ for installing new printers.
-Prior to seeing this advertisement, Kekatos had just installed several of the same models of printers at his place of work.
+Ted Kekatos created National System Administrator Appreciation Day.
+A Hewlett-Packard magazine advertisement inspired Kekatos to launch the day.
+The advertisement showed grateful co-workers giving their systems administrator flowers and a fruit basket for installing a new printer.
+Just days before, Kekatos had installed several of the same models of printers at his place of work.
 The first System Administrator Appreciation Day was celebrated on July 28, 2000.

 25 July 2025

 31 July 2026

 27 July 2029